CharithDombawala/ranger_mini_v2_ros2/ReadMe.md

    - **slam.launch.py**
             A Python-based launch file to start the SLAM nodes, initializing the configurations defined in slam.yaml.

+    To tune the robot, you can use dynamic reconfigure tool.

+      1. Run this command in new termianl.

+             rqt
+      2. Go to the Plugins > Configurations > Dynamic Reconfigure.

+      3. Now you can change the parameters and observe the changes dynamically.

 ### four_wheel_steering_controller package (In progress)